Divanshu-Singla/Course-Craft-University-s-own-free-learning-platform/README.md

 ## 🐛 Known Issues & Limitations

-1. **NewsAPI Rate Limits**: Free tier limited to 100 requests/day (consider upgrading for production)
+1. **Certificate Generation**: Not yet implemented
-2. **Certificate Generation**: Planned feature for future release
+2. **Mobile Responsiveness**: All pages are responsive but some forms may benefit from further optimization
-3. **Mobile Responsiveness**: Some admin pages may need UI improvements for mobile devices
+3. **File Upload Size**: Limited by Cloudinary free tier constraints

 ---